Meetings

 Club Apiary 2026

-Our "Sweet Ass Learning Apiary" at the Oregon Donkey Sanctuary will have its next learning day on April 25th, 2026.
-Register HERE for April !
+Our "Sweet Ass Learning Apiary" at the Oregon Donkey Sanctuary will have its next learning day on May 30th, 2026.
+Register HERE for May !

 Monthly meetings will be topical training based on the beekeeping season, on the last Saturday of each month.
 This apiary is a great way to get hands-on experience with honeybees.
 Sign ups for the sessions will start approximately one month before each one and close the Thursday before.
 The program is designed for beginning to intermediate beekeepers to learn about hive management strategies for the month.
 This is a casual, loosely structured gathering intended to provide a learning experience in a relaxed setting.